The Literate Chef

 4. Add the garlic and mix.

-6. Add the water and mix.
+6. Add the water and mix again.

 8. Serve with crusty Italian bread to sop up the juice after the tomatoes are eaten.